Executive Summary

 So we obtained the User id and lock id.
 Using these two values we try to tamper the Unbind request which we captured at a time of unbinding the targeted device from the owner’s account.

-So as you can see we successfully unbind the victim’s device remotely from his/her mobile application.
+As shown, we successfully unbound the victim’s device remotely from his/her mobile application.

 Bind the targeted device to the attacker’s account.